DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

-Half-Human Hybrid: Anyone who manages to transform a Pokemon has their DNA slightly changed to become part Pokemon once they turn back.
+Anyone who manages to transform into a Pokemon has their DNA slightly changed to become part Pokémon once they turn back.
 It has not been confirmed but it is likely the same for any Pokémon that transforms into a human.

 April Fools 2013 had this happen to Sakura and Lyuri, mirroring the Pokémon RéBURST transformations, they became an Arcanine and a Lucario, respectively.